-NTIC considers EXCOR to be individually significant to NTIC's consolidated assets and income, and therefore, provides certain additional information regarding it in the notes to NTIC's consolidated financial statements and in this section of this report.
+NTIC considers EXCOR, ACOBAL SAS, ZERUST OY, HARITA-NTI LTD and ZERUST SPECIALTY TECH CO.
+LTD. to be individually significant to NTIC's consolidated assets and income as of August 31, 2020.
+Therefore, NTIC provides certain additional information regarding these joint ventures in the notes to NTIC's consolidated financial statements and in this section of this report.